MicroEJ/docs/KernelDeveloperGuide/overview.rst

 *Multi-Sandbox* of the :ref:`vee-porting-guide`).
 A Multi-Sandbox Executable can only be built with a Multi-Sandbox Platform.

-A *Mono-Sandbox Firmware* is produced by building and linking a Standalone Application with a Platform.
+A *Mono-Sandbox Executable* is produced by building and linking a Standalone Application with a Platform.

 A *Virtual Device* is the Multi-Sandbox Executable counterpart for developing